xbufu/blog/content/about.md

 - Currently enrolled in a Bachelor's program in Computer Science
 - Working as a vulnerability analyst as a working student on the side
 - Started getting into IT-Security around 2 years ago, solving boxes on HackTheBox and TryHackMe
-- Successfully passed the OSCP and eCPPTv2 certifications
 - Currently interested in Internal Penetration Testing and Red Teaming
+- Current certifications:
+  - eCPPTv2
+  - OSCP
+  - CRTP